 Owing to night marches, sore feet, &c., this command, which was at first quite small, was reduced to 158 men and officers when it entered the fight.
 Of these 15 were killed and 57 wounded.
 We captured 36 prisoners, of whom 1 was a lieutenant-colonel.

-Pickett’s Division was temporarily transferred to the Department of Southern Virginia for Longstreet’s Suffolk Campaign
+Pickett’s Division was transferred to the Department of Southern Virginia for Longstreet’s Suffolk Campaign.
+The 32nd Virginia Infantry was assigned as the Provost Guard at Petersburg.

 Battle of New Berne, North Carolina